g-schlake/Clustering-Set-HPO/readme.md

 ## Reported results
 All results used for our paper can be found under `reported_results/interestingness_hpo.csv`.

-## Graphic reproducability
+Table 2, as well as the data for Figure 2, can be generated using the jupyter notebook `graphics_reproducability`.
-The graphics and table of the `Result` part of our paper can mostly be reproduced using the notebook `graphics_reproducability`.
+All other figures and tables in the paper do not depent on experimental data.